 The Company continues to be a reporting issuer with the Ontario Securities Commission and the US Securities and Exchange Commission and its shares trade on the Over the Counter Quotation Board ("OTCQB") of NASDAQ under the trading symbol "PTGEF," effective August 23, 2013.
 Prior to this date, it was trading as Bontan Corporation Inc. under the trading symbol "BNTNF".
-Further, effective October 28, 2013, the Company's shares are also listed for trading in US Currency on the Canadian National Stock Exchange under the symbol "PBT.U".
+Further, effective October 28, 2013, the Company's shares are also listed for trading in US Currency on the Canadian Securities Exchange (previously, Canadian National Stock Exchange) under the symbol "PBT.U".

 Since December 2012, the Company changed the focus of its business activities to biotechnology.
 On June 4, 2013, it acquired Portage Pharma Ltd ("PPL"), a private limited company, formed under the laws of the BVI on May 23, 2012, through an exchange of shares.
-The acquisition has been accounted for as a reverse acquisition as explained further in this report.
+The acquisition has been accounted for as a reverse acquisition as explained in M D & A dated November 21, 2013 for the three months ended September 30, 2013.

 The Company's financial statements have been prepared in accordance with International Accounting Standard 34, "Interim Financial Reporting," as issued by the International Accounting Standards Board.
-The interim financial statements for the three and six months ended September 30, 2013 take into account the effect of an acquisition of Portage Pharma Ltd ("PPL") on June 4, 2013 which has been treated as reverse acquisition for accounting purposes.
+The interim financial statements for the three and nine months ended December 31, 2013 take into account the effect of an acquisition of Portage Pharma Ltd ("PPL") on June 4, 2013 which has been treated as reverse acquisition for accounting purposes.
 As a result, the financial statements basically reflect:

 - a.
-The assets and liabilities of PPL as at September 30, 2013 and expenses for the six months ended on that date. - b.
-The assets and liabilities of Portage Biotech Inc. as entity and of Portage Services Inc. as at September 30, 2013 and expenses from June 4, 2013 to September 30, 2013. - c.
-Share capital representing total number of shares issued by the Company. - d.
-Value of the share capital comprising of the value of the share capital of PPL plus a fair value of Bontan and any warrants and options exercised during the period ended September 30, 2013. - e.
+The assets and liabilities of PPL at their pre-acquisition carrying amounts as at December 31, 2013 and expenses for the three and nine months ended on that date - b.
+The assets and liabilities of Bontan as at December 31, 2013 and expenses from June 4, 2013 to December 31, 2013. - c.
+Share capital representing the total number of shares issued by the Company. - d.
+Value of the share capital was computed by adding to the value of the share capital of PPL on the date of acquisition, June 4, 2013, the fair value of Bontan as allocated to shares issued on the date of acquisition, and adjusted to any exercise or issuance of shares, warrants and options during the nine months ended December 31, 2013. - e.
 Comparative figures are those of PPL.
-However, PPL was incorporated in BVI on May 23, 2012 and had no transactions during the period from the inception date to September 30, 2012.
+However, PPL was incorporated in the BVI on May 23, 2012 and had no transactions during the period from the date of inception to December 31, 2012.

-This management discussion and analysis is prepared by management as at November 21, 2013, and have not been review by the Company's auditors.
+This management discussion and analysis is prepared by management as at February 24, 2014, and have not been review by the Company's auditors.